Fairfax Separation Agreement Lawyer

 Second, make sure to note the date of separation.
 There are serious legal consequences depending on when you formally separated.
 One way to establish a date of separation is to formalize a separation agreement.
 If you and your partner are not pursuing a separation agreement, you should be sure to announce your intention to move out and file for a divorce.
 This starts the clock for when you can legally pursue a divorce on the grounds of separation.

 We want our clients to be fully informed.
 We want them to understand the legal consequences of their decisions and also the practical consequences.
-The marital lawyers at Law Office of Afsana Chowdhury will answer all your questions and explain all your options.
+The Fairfax separation agreement lawyer at Law Office of Afsana Chowdhury will answer all your questions and explain all your options.
 Call us today at 703-782-4273 to schedule an initial phone consultation or schedule a consultation online.